AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Develop/agora_chat_contact_unity.md

 #### Accept or decline the contact invitation

-After receicing `OnContactInvited`, call `AcceptInvitation` or `DeclineInvitation` to accept or decline the invitation.
+After receiving `OnContactInvited`, call `AcceptInvitation` or `DeclineInvitation` to accept or decline the invitation.

 ```C#
 // Accept the contact invitation.
 Once you accept the invitation, the sender receives the OnFriendRequestAccepted callback.